Hauteclere/SheCodesDRF2023Supplementary/virtualenv/virtualenv_walkthrough.md

 ```Bash
 python3 -m <module_name_here>
 ```
 Some modules can be "*added to the PATH*" when they're installed. `pip` and `virtualenv` are examples of these.
-When a module is added to the PATH, it is available to invoke by name without the python interpreter.
+When a module is added to the PATH, it is available to be invoked by name without the python interpreter.
 So, if `pip` is on my PATH, I can just type:

 ```Bash
 pip install <some_module_name>